Brexit, currency transfers & the law is an important topic for our Clients. So, we at Telitec asked one of the companies we work with.

 Residents of Spain choosing a currency exchange company post-Brexit

-If you are a Spanish resident please ensure you only enter into an FX agreement with an EU regulated FX company.
+Only enter into an FX agreement with an EU regulated FX company, If you are a Spanish resident.